-Police: FBI agents involved in a shooting in South Florida
+Police: FBI agents wounded in shooting in South Florida

 The Sunrise Police Department tweeted about the heavy police presence, noting that several roads were closed in the area.

-News outlets reported that Sunrise police at the scene said FBI agents were injured while serving an arrest warrant, and that a man was still barricaded inside a home in the suburb of Fort Lauderdale.
+News outlets reported that Sunrise police at the scene said FBI agents were wounded while serving an arrest warrant, and that a man was still barricaded inside a home in the suburb of Fort Lauderdale.

 No additional details were immediately available.